SpikeHD/blog/posts/a-dorion-retrospective/content.md

 ## The Now (and Future)

 I don't regret any time spent on Dorion or it's wacky Rust reimplementations of things.
-I've learned so much from it (Rust became my favorite language through writing Dorion!) and as much as I hate owning a Discord server, there are some nice people in there and I'm glad to have contributed positively to people's lives with the project.
+I've learned so much from it (Rust became my favorite language through writing Dorion!), and as much as I hate owning a Discord server, there are some nice people in there and I'm glad to have contributed positively to people's lives with the project.

 Dorion's update cadence has gotten significantly slower lately, and that will probably continue.
 I'm not done with it quite yet - I want to continue updating it as new webview features